cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

-  going over the northern mountains), use Dwarvish Woodcutters, add dwarf responses to getting looted, have trolls be slowed when they appear (so they don't get to the dwarves before you do), use LIMIT_CONTEMPORANEOUS_RECRUITS, try to have troll AI protect Grüü better, etc.
+  going over the northern mountains), use Dwarvish Woodcutters, add dwarf responses to getting looted, have trolls be slowed when they appear (so they don't get to the dwarves before you do), use LIMIT_CONTEMPORANEOUS_RECRUITS, try to have troll AI protect Grüü better, tell dwarf AI to protect Kwili better, etc.
 04 The Siege of Barag Gor: OK now here's where things really start to change.
   The defenders of Barag Gor kept dying before I could save them, so I had to make them stronger.
 The shamans wouldn't hit anything whenever they attacked,